-Azure Resource Graph is a service in Azure that is designed to extend Azure Resource Management by providing efficient and performant resource exploration with the ability to query at scale across all subscriptions and management groups so that you can effectively govern your environment.
-These queries provide the following features:
+Azure Resource Graph is an Azure service designed to extend Azure Resource Management by providing efficient and performant resource exploration with the ability to query at scale across a given set of subscriptions so that you can effectively govern your environment.
+These queries provide the following abilities:

-- Ability to query resources with complex filtering, grouping, and sorting by resource properties.
+- Query resources with complex filtering, grouping, and sorting by resource properties.

-- Ability to assess the impact of applying policies in a vast cloud environment.
+- Assess the impact of applying policies in a vast cloud environment.

 In this documentation, you'll go over each feature in detail.

 Azure Resource Graph powers Azure portal's search bar, the new browse All resources experience, and Azure Policy's Change history visual diff.
 It's designed to help customers manage large-scale environments.

 This service supports Azure Lighthouse, which lets service providers sign in to their own tenant to manage subscriptions and resource groups that customers have delegated.

 Azure Resource Manager currently supports queries over basic resource fields, specifically:

 - Resource name

 Azure Resource Manager also provides facilities for calling individual resource providers for detailed properties one resource at a time.